earlephilhower/arduino-pico/libraries/SimpleMDNS/README.md

 They should be sufficient for OTA and name resolution and simple web servers, but for more complicated needs please use LEAmDNS.

-The benefit of this simplicity is that is is low code and has no runtime memory allocations.
+The benefit of this simplicity is that it is low code and has no runtime memory allocations.
 This means it can be run under FreeRTOS (which LEAmDNS does not presently support).